-Vanilla Bean Mashed Potatoes: Vanilla adds a lot of flavor to this classic mashed potatoes recipe.
+Vanilla Bean Mashed Potatoes – Vanilla adds an amazing flavor to the classic mashed potatoes recipe.

 Is the title of the recipe making you cringe?!
 I seriously HOPE NOT!
 I can’t describe just how amazing these mashed potatoes ARE!